KnowEnG/Kubernetes_AWS/Zero-To-KnowDev.md

 22. Seed the KnowEnG database with the options to present to the user in the UI for the submitting a new pipeline job (In the efs-access instance and not KOPS instance)

-    Dummy instance (efs-access) steps: First, create a security group knowdev-efs-access in the same new VPC created by the KnowDev and the one you attached to the EFS and NOT the default or other VPC: This SG should let you connect to the the knowdev-efs-access instance by opening up port 22 from your ip, and that's all you need → Create a new instance knowdev-efs-access (any size, tiny is fine) in the same VPC, otherwise, you won't be able to access efs and/or the new SG → During Step 3: Configure Instance Details, When you change network field to the new VPC and not default -> the Auto-assign Public IP value changes to Use subnet setting (Disable), change that to Enable so the instance has public ip to ssh into → During Step 6: Configure Security Group's Assign a security group, choose Select an existing security group, and check knowdev-efs-access & nodes.knowdev.k8s.local → Attach Use a new or already existing key-pair while launching and to connect later → Connect to the instance and follow the mounting instruction on EFS console (apt update, install nfs-client, mkdir efs, and mount .... ) →
+    Dummy instance (efs-access) steps: First, create a security group knowdev-efs-access in the same new VPC created by the KnowDev and the one you attached to the EFS and NOT the default or other VPC: This SG should let you connect to the the knowdev-efs-access instance by opening up port 22 from your ip, and that's all you need → Create a new instance knowdev-efs-access (any size, tiny is fine) in the same VPC, otherwise, you won't be able to access efs and/or the new SG → During Step 3: Configure Instance Details, When you change network field to the new VPC and not default -> the Auto-assign Public IP value changes to Use subnet setting (Disable), change that to Enable so the instance has public ip to ssh into → During Step 6: Configure Security Group's Assign a security group, choose Select an existing security group, and check knowdev-efs-access & nodes.knowdev.k8s.local → Attach Use a new or already existing key-pair while launching and to connect later → Connect to the instance and follow the mounting instruction on EFS console (apt update, install nfs-client/nfs-common?, mkdir efs, and mount .... ) →

     Copying the network files for a new cluster: cd efs/ → create the pvcs below and make sure efs-network-someuuid now appears → sudo cp network-files-to-copy(?)/. efs-network-someuuid/ → efs-network-someuuid now should have the network files that's in in the originals folder. → When you deploy nest.prod.yaml, these files would let the nest pods and jobs container run successfully.